Lyon Presqu'ile

 Near to the Place des Terreaux is the Opera building.
 Lyon's Opera House, the Opera Nouvel is named after Jean Nouvel, one of France's leading architects who redesigned the building between 1985 and 1993.
 It is built within the original building by digging down and also adding a huge steel and glass barrel-shaped roof adding lots of extra space.
 Only the facade and the foyer remain of the original building.

 The Place des Jacobins is at the centre of the 2nd arrondissement and no less than 12 roads meet at the square which has a large fountain at its centre.
-The nearby Theatre des Celestins was built in 1877in an Italien style.
-It is named after the Celestine monastery which occupied the site before the theatre.
-Designed by Gaspard André it opened in 1877 but then burnt down 3 years later.
-André was put in charge of its rebuilding.
-In 2002-2005 the theatre underwent major renovations and is now a fabulous place to watch a wide range of theatre.
+The nearby Theatre des Celestins was built in 1877 in an Italien style and is named after the Celestine monastery which occupied the site before the theatre.
+Designed by Gaspard André it opened in 1877 but then burnt down three years later.
+André was put in charge of its rebuilding and In 2002-2005 the theatre underwent major renovations and is now a fabulous place to watch a wide range of theatre.

-On the Rhone river bank is the Hotel Dieu Hospital which was built in the 12th century and renovated in the 17th during Lyon's period of great prosperity due to its booming silk industry.
+On the Rhone river bank you can see the Hotel Dieu Hospital which was built in the 12th century and renovated in the 17th during Lyon's period of great prosperity due to its booming silk industry.
 You can visit the hospital and see examples of surgical instruments and pharmacy items from the past as well as three hospital wards from a past era.

 South of here is the Place Bellecour which is the largest pedestrian square in Europe.
 It is huge and surrounded by fine 19th century buildings.
 In the centre is a statue of Louis XIV on a horse.
 Place Bellecour has an ice skating rink on it in the winter and also a 'big wheel' is installed every winter.
 Every Friday night at 20h30 Place Bellecour is the starting point of Lyon's roller blade ride (similar to that which takes place in Paris).